What is intimacy in marriage and why is it important to restore it?

 But over time, life conspires against those things.

-As we forge careers, have kids, and get involved in other activities often times we see our marriage or relationship shift further down the priority list.
-As we anything, when something we used to put a lot of thought and energy into ceases to be a priority, the intensity can drift away.
+As we start careers, have kids, and get involved in other activities often times we see our marriage or relationship shift further down the priority list.
+As with anything, when something we used to put a lot of thought and energy into ceases to be a priority, the intensity can drift away.

 But there are ways to restore intimacy in marriage!